DataDog/dogstatsd-csharp-client/README.md

 **The feature is not supported on Windows platform**.
 Windows has support for [unix domain socket](https://devblogs.microsoft.com/commandline/af_unix-comes-to-windows/), but not for unix domain socket of type Dgram (`SocketType.Dgram`).

-On MacOS Mojave, `MaxUnixDomainSocketPacketSize` value should not be greater than `2048`, otherwise you will experiment payloads drop.
+On MacOS Mojave, the `MaxUnixDomainSocketPacketSize` configuration option should not be greater than `2048`, otherwise you will experiment payloads drop.

 ## Testing